bionanogenomics/HRD/README.md

 ### Output Example ###
 ---
 Below is what an output file will look like.
-The first column is the chromosome, the next three columns are the measurments of HRD outlined above, and the final column is the calculated HRD score for each chromosome.
+The first column is the chromosome, the next three columns are the measurments of HRD outlined above, and the final column is the number of intrachromosomal fusions.
 ```
 chrom	LST	LOH	TAI	numIntrachromFusion_chromothripsis
 1	5	1	0	4